BSc (Hons) Radiography (Diagnostic Imaging)

 - UCAS Tariff points 112-120

 BSc (Hons), DR. MSc.
-MU - Head of School of Medical Ultrasound
+MU - Head of School of Radiology

-Warren Foster is currently Head of AECC University College's School of Medical Ultrasound, a member of the Senior Management Group and program Lead for the MSc Ultrasound courses.
+Warren Foster is Head of AECC University College's School of Radiology, a member of the Senior Management Group and program Lead for the MSc Ultrasound courses.
 With more than 15 years of Ultrasound experience across numerous specialities within the NHS, he is ideally placed to support your studies.

 Formal assessments take the form of practical exams undertaken in the clinical environment on placement, together with a competency record and placement logbook.

-Academic understanding and knowledge is confirmed through written assignments and computer based short question exams.
+Academic understanding and knowledge are confirmed through written assignments and computer-based short question exams.

 Diagnostic Radiography (Diagnostic Imaging)